-Finally, note that $\pi_1 Y_n$ is exactly the pure w-braid group ψPB_n since each ring has to return to its original position and orientation, each does at even number of flips.
+Finally, note that $\pi_1 Y_n$ is exactly the pure w-braid group PwB_n : since each ring has to return to its original position and orientation, each does an even number of flips.
 The flips (or wens) can all be moved to the bottoms of the braid diagram strands (to the bottoms of the tubes, to the beginning of words), at a possible cost, as specified by Equation 17.
 Once together, they pairwise cancel each other.
 As a result, this group can be thought of as not containing wens at all.
-END NEW NEW